TwisterMc/pdfjs-viewer-shortcode/readme.md

 This plugin can be installed either directly from your WordPress admin panel by searching for **PDF.js Viewer**, or downloading from the Wordpress Plugin Repository and uploading and expanding the archive into your sites `wp-content/plugins` directory.

 ## Changelog

+### 2.0.0

+* Major PDFjs Upgrade to version 2.6.347
+* Changing the insert PDF button to fire on a class not ID.
+* Updated the minimum version of WordPress supported.
+* Maybe Edge is happy now?

+### 1.5.9
+* Fixing the issue that made Edge unhappy. *fingers crossed*

 ### 1.5.8